More about: Grand Bazaar Tours in Istanbul

 The Grand Bazaar is a place you can visit if you go to Istanbul with children.
 They will love seeing so many colourful and picturesque objects around.

-Besides, there are always tastings in almost every shop and you can try different local products and drink different kinds of tea.
+In addition, there are always tastings in almost every shop and you can try different local products and drink different kinds of tea.
 However, if these snacks only open your stomachs, you can book a gastronomic tour of Istanbul.

 What you should bear in mind is that it is a very crowded place, and you should be careful not to get lost.
 But if you are careful, it makes for a great family outing.
 You can arrange a meeting point when you enter the site, in case of any eventuality.